-7 Safeguarding Children and Young People
+7. Safeguarding Children and Young People

-- 7.1 All employees have a duty to report concerns about the safety and welfare of pupils/students. - 7.2 Concerns about any of the following should be reported to the Designated Safeguarding Lead for Child Protection (DSL): - physical abuse of a pupil/student - sexual abuse of a pupil/student - emotional abuse of a pupil/student - neglect of a pupil/student - issues relating to Female Genital Mutilation, Child Missing form Education, Child Sexual Exploitation & Radicalisation - an intimate or improper relationship between an adult and a pupil/student - improper behaviour or conduct of staff towards children - 7.3 The reason for the concern may be the actions of a colleague (including a more senior colleague), the principal, another pupil/student or someone outside the school.
+7.1 All employees have a duty to report concerns about the safety and welfare of pupils/students.

+7.2 Concerns about any of the following should be reported to the Designated Safeguarding Lead for Child Protection (DSL):

+- physical abuse of a pupil/student

+- sexual abuse of a pupil/student

+- emotional abuse of a pupil/student

+- neglect of a pupil/student

+- issues relating to Female Genital Mutilation, Children who are absent from education for prolonged periods and/or repeated occasions, Child Sexual Exploitation & Radicalisation

+- an intimate or improper relationship between an adult and a pupil/student

+- improper behaviour or conduct of staff towards children

+7.3 The reason for the concern may be the actions of a colleague (including a more senior colleague), the principal, another pupil/student or someone outside the school.
 Whatever the reason, concerns must be reported.
 Failure to report a Child Protection related allegation will be in itself, a disciplinary matter.